gregstula/unix-config/README.md

 # UNIX-config
-a cross platform *nix configuration and install script for oh-my-zsh and vim
+A cross platform\* configuration and script collection for oh-my-zsh and vim

+\*Windows ony supported with bash emulation layer